About Passkeys and Security Keys

 Key Differences Summarized:

-- Location: security keys are on a single device; passkeys are in the cloud.
+- Location: Security keys are on a single device; passkeys are in the cloud.

-- Convenience: passkeys are more convenient
+- Convenience: Passkeys are more convenient.

 - Security: Both are the most phishing-resistant 2-step options.
 Passkeys are very secure but with a slightly higher theoretical risk.